-Find current poll results from Gallup on what people think about the coronavirus pandemic.
-Latest wave is from the second half of September 2020.
-Just under 2/3 of people think it’s better to stay home than to lead normal lives.
-About half are at least somewhat concerned about getting the coronavirus.
-Close to one in five people are making no attempt to isolate themselves from others outside their household.
-About 70% have avoided large crowds in the past 7 days; just 45% have avoided small group gatherings.
+Find post-election poll results from Gallup on what people think about the coronavirus pandemic.
+Latest wave is from the second half of November 2020.
+Just over 2/3 of people think it’s better to stay home than to lead normal lives.
+When asked if they would agree to be vaccinated, if an FDA-approved vaccine to prevent coronavirus/COVID-19 was available right now at no cost, 63% said yes (up 5 points since last month).
+Half of people reported mostly (or completely) isolating themselves; 15% reported making no attempt to isolate themselves from others outside their household.
+While 75% have avoided large crowds in the past 7 days; just half have avoided small group gatherings.
 See the tracking on many aspects of people’s thinking, over the course of the pandemic.

 Poll conducted April 29 to May 5, 2020 in the United States by the Pew Research Center found that 88% of Americans think the coronavirus outbreak is a major threat to the U.S. economy.
 About 2/3 (64%) see the outbreak as a major threat to the health of the US population.
 While members of both political parties are fairly close on their view on the economy, Democrats are much more concerned than Republicans, about the impact of the coronavirus on the health of the population as a whole.
 Local hospitals (88%) and national Public Health officials such as the CDC received the highest ratings in responding to the coronavirus outbreak, followed by elected local and state officials.
 Less than half (46%) thought the media was doing a good or excellent job on coronavirus reporting, a switch from the March poll.
 President Trump’s rating for doing a good or excellent job on his coronavirus response slipped to 41%.
 As for COVID-19 testing, 61% saw this as mostly or entirely under the responsibility of the federal government.
 Democrat and moderate Republicans agreed on federal responsibility, while conservative Republicans felt this was primarily a state responsibility.
 A majority of all age groups, especially people ages 18 to 49, emphasized federal responsibility.
 Survey of about 11,000 adults was part of the American Trends Panel Survey.
 The margin of error is about 1.4 percentage points.